Effectively Managing Risk Across Your Organization: 3 Key Strategies

 In order to break down silos with your executive team, it is important to find common ground.
 Risk leaders can do their part to bridge the gap by taking care to advise executives in a way that will be easy for them to understand — and take action on.
 Here are a few ways to get your executive teams on the same page as risk management:

-When framing risk to gain executive buy-in, remember that storytelling is key — and it’s both an art and science.
+When framing risk to gain executive buy-in, remember that storytelling is key — and it’s both an art and a science.
 What is this risk?
 Why is it important?
 Are we asking you, the executive, for support or action?
 What are we doing or going to do to manage it — or exploit it?

 The conversations can be either formal or informal, depending on your culture and the extent of your organization’s silos.
 They may be part of regular updates in risk management, especially when discussing risk responses or projects that require considerable effort.
 For example, many public companies have implemented controls around Environmental, Social, and Governance (ESG) disclosure reporting.
 Risk managers knew the risk topic would impact their companies, so many began socializing the idea and probable controls well in advance so that other stakeholders would be comfortable once the requirements went into effect.